5 Types of Bias in Research and How to Make Your Surveys Bias-Free

 Social desirability bias

-Desirability bias in research occurs when the respondents are motivated to answer the survey questions so as to reinforce characteristics and behaviors that are generally socially desirable and deny those that aren’t.
+Desirability bias in research occurs when the respondents are motivated to answer the survey questions so as to reinforce characteristics.
+And behaviors that are generally socially desirable and deny those that aren’t.

 In other words, people often answer questions in a way they think will lead other people to like or accept them.
 This innate desire to present oneself in the best possible light to the large social control group can be fatal to your survey results accuracy as it often leads to different types of bias in research.